Bhadra: Vasudeva's wife

 Krishna's father Vasudeva also had a wife named Bhadrā.
 She died on the funeral pyre of her husband.

 Wife of Vyushitashva

 Bhadrā was a beautiful princess, who was the daughter of King Kakshivan.
 She married King Vyushitashva of Puru dynasty.
 After his untimely death, she lamented over his body.
 The spirit of her husband appeared in the sky and blessed her with six sons.

 Princess of Vishala

-Bhadra was a princess of Vishala who once did penance to married King Karusha.
+Bhadrā was a princess of Vishala who once did penance to married King Karusha.
 Shishupala, a king, disguised himself as Karusha and married her.